-We won’t only being learning about magical creatures though, we do want to learn this year.
-We’ll be covering Alchemy which will be focusing on rocks and minerals (think earth sciences), Astronomy and Herbology.
+We won’t only be learning about magical creatures though, we do want to learn this year.
+We’ll be covering Alchemy which will be focusing on rocks and minerals (think earth sciences), Astronomy, and Herbology.
 There is also Potions (Chemistry) and I can’t wait for it.

-The work is very open ended, which I like, it gives us the opportunity to dive deeper into topics that we enjoy or to move quicker to a new topic.
+The work is very open-ended, which I like, it gives us the opportunity to dive deeper into topics that we enjoy or to move quickly to a new topic.

 We will be reading along with the Harry Potter books, and watching the movies as well throughout the year.
 Both of which we already own.

-Each topic or unit study has a number of books that are recommended for read during the unit study, with only one or two books that are required.
-With all the optional books you could spend a good chunk of time studying them.
+Each topic or unit study has a number of books that are required for reading during the unit study, with only one or two books that are required.
+But there are more optional books you could spend a good chunk of time studying with them.